1950's Graphic Studies from a Gujarati Designer

 The following qualities are particularly striking:

-- The immense attention to detail, every character is drawn and painted by hand.
+- With immense attention to detail, every character is drawn and painted by hand.

 - Watercolor quality and lightfastness is exceptional and the archival process used to preserve these works is impressive.